Chapter 2 : Chapter 1

 “Sorry, miss, but we had to, and I promise, we cleaned up your back and covered you right back up, didn’t look at a thing.”

 “Yes, we.
 I’m James Potter and my friends and I have been trying to clean up your wounds from last night.
 They’ll be back in a bit and you can meet them then.”
 James Potter extended his hand and I shook it.
+I stared him straight in the eye, I remember hearing that it was important to remind ones abductors of your humanity, so I made sure to look into the deep brown eyes behind the glasses.

 “Well, Miss Holly.
 Care to roll over so I can change the bandages on your back?”
+He was being quite proper, but something about his messy hair and the ever present smile on his face made me think this was not typical for him.

 I looked down and realized he had already replaced the bandages on my legs, I hadn’t even noticed.
 I rolled over and he eased up my shirt, I tensed.